qmk/qmk_firmware/docs/keymap.md

         /___________//   <--- Lower layer (KC_A)
         /___________/

-    In the above scenario, the non-transparent keys on the higher layer would be usable, but whenever KC_TRNS (or equivalent) is defined the keycode (KC_A)) on the lower level would be used.
+    In the above scenario, the non-transparent keys on the higher layer would be usable, but whenever `KC_TRNS` (or equivalent) is defined, the keycode (`KC_A`) on the lower level would be used.

 **Note:** Valid ways to denote transparency on a given layer:
 * `KC_TRANSPARENT`